jacobgil/pytorch-explain-black-box/README.md

 ----------

 # Deviations from the paper
-The paper uses a gaussian kernel that is modulated by the value of the mask.
+The paper uses a gaussian kernel with a sigma that is modulated by the value of the mask.
 This is computational costly  to compute since the mask values are updated during the iterations, meaning we need a different kernel for every mask pixel for every iteration.